Learn how to make Traditional Venezuelan Hallacas with this easy recipe and step-by-step tutorial. Lots of tips and tricks are included.

 Process Overview: How to Make Hallacas

 Making hallacas can be a haunting process; at least it’s for me!
-The recipe has so many components that is overwhelming.
-So my goal in sharing this recipe is to make it as simple and easy as possible for you.
+The recipe has so many components that it is overwhelming.
+So, my goal in sharing this recipe is to make it as simple and easy as possible for you.
 Here is a resume of the whole process:

-5 – Make the Guiso.
+Step 5 – Make the Guiso.
 Make sure your guiso is not too runny.
-Read my tip to thicken the guiso below.
+Read my tip below to thicken the guide.

-6 – Make the Masa.
-To make the masa, you will need the onoto oil and the broth you cooked the meats in.
+Step 6 – Make the Masa.
+To make the masa, you will need the onoto oil and the broth in which you cooked the meats.

 Step By Step Recipe Photo Tutorial